Smartly Singapore Review — What’s It Like Using This Popular Robo Advisor?

 - 1% annual fee to Smartly for up to $10,000 in investments

-For small investments of up to $10,000, Smartly’s fees are competitive against that of Stashaway and AutoWealth.
+For small investments of up to $10,000, Smartly’s fees are slightly higher against that of Stashaway and AutoWealth.
 This table shows you the annual fees for all 3 at a glance:

 |Annual fees for…||Stashaway||Smartly||AutoWealth*|